Nathan C. Wyeth: Early life and education

 Nathan Corwith Wyeth was born on April 20, 1870, in Chicago, Illinois, to Charles Jones and Julia Elizabeth (née MacReynolds) Wyeth.
 Wyeth was of English stock on his father's side.
 His ancestor, Nicholas Wyeth, emigrated to the United States from Saxtead in about 1640, and settled in Cambridge, Massachusetts.
-Harvard University was built near land owned by the Wyeth family.
 In 1832, Wyeth's grandfather, Dr. Jacob Wyeth, accompanied his brother Nathaniel Jarvis Wyeth, part of the way to the then-wilderness of Oregon.
 On his return trip, he decided to move the family to Galena, Illinois.
 Through his father, Nathan Wyeth was a fourth cousin to the painter Newell Convers "N.C."
 Wyeth, and the painter Andrew Wyeth was his fourth cousin once removed.

 Nathan's father, Charles, was the wealthy co-owner of Wyeth and Vandervoort, a company that sold malt for use by brewers of alcoholic beverages.
 He was also a member of the Chicago Board of Trade.
 Nathan was just a year old when his parents carried him to safety out of the city when the Great Chicago Fire struck in October 1871.